Properties and Characterisations of Cofree Cartesian Differential Categories: Cofree Cartesian Differential Categories

-\begin{example} \normalfont When $k$ is an algebraically closed field of characteristic zero or $\mathbb{R}$, $\mathcal{Q}(V)$ is the cofree cocommutative $k$-coalgebra over an $k$-vector space $V$ \cite[Proposition 2.11]{clift2020cofree}.
+\begin{example} \normalfont When $k$ is an algebraically closed field of characteristic zero, $\mathcal{Q}(V)$ is the cofree cocommutative $k$-coalgebra over a $k$-vector space $V$ \cite[Proposition 2.11]{clift2020cofree}.
 In particular, this makes $\mathcal{Q}$ a free exponential modality, and the resulting categorical models of differential linear logic and the differential $\lambda$-calculus were studied by Clift and Murfet in \cite[Section 3 \& 5]{clift2020cofree}.
 In this case, the coKleisli category of $\mathcal{Q}$ is equivalent to the category of cofree cocommutative $k$-coalgebras.
 Therefore, the category of (finitely generated) cofree cocommutative $k$-coalgebras is a cofree Cartesian $k$-differential category over the category of (finite-dimensional) $k$-vector spaces and arbitrary set functions between them. \end{example}

-We now turn our attention to describing cofree Cartesian $k$-differential categories over $k$-linear categories with finite biproducts.
+We conclude this section by describing cofree Cartesian $k$-differential categories over $k$-linear categories with finite biproducts, which is a novel result.
 To do so, we must first define a new construction of a Cartesian $k$-differential category over any Cartesian left $k$-linear category.
 We will also make use of this construction to help characterise the $k$-linear maps of a cofree Cartesian $k$-differential category and in the proof of Proposition \ref{prop:cofree-diffcon}.
 It is important to note that the differential combinator in the following definition does indeed copy the second map.